jeroenbouwman/CASCADe/docs/source/initialization.rst

   observations_data_product = COE
   observations_has_background = False

+For the calibration pipeline, as it is only working with spectral timeseries, the ``observations_mode`` and ``observations_data`` parameters should always be set to, respectively, `STARING` and `SPECTRUM`.
+The ``observations_data_product`` parameter is set to `COE` in this example to use the optimal extracted spectra.
+Alternative values are 'CAE' for the aperture extracted spectra.
+Note that the user can define/use their own data product.
+The name of the data product should appear in the fits file names just before the .fits extension.
+As the used spectra are already background subtracted, the ``observations_has_background`` switch needs to be set to 'False'

 The stellar and planetary parameters
 ------------------------------------
 Finally, in addition to all parameters controlling the behavior of the spectral extraction and